-The following projects have been approved by the Board of Directors, have executed power purchase agreements ("PPAs") and are currently under construction or in the process of being commissioned.
-The projects under construction will be financed through existing liquidity in the near term.
+The following project has been approved by the Board of Directors, has an executed power purchase agreement ("PPA") and is currently under construction.
+This project will be financed through existing liquidity in the near term.

 We will continue to explore permanent financing solutions on an asset-by-asset basis.